 Sahar Khoury is an artist based in Oakland, California.
-She works mostly with found or rejected materials to produce painterly sculptures.
-Her constructions are made of a combination of paper mache, paint, textile, concrete, ceramic, inkjet prints and silkscreened materials.
+She works mostly with found or rejected materials to produce sculptures and installations.
+Her constructions are made of a combination of paper/textile mache, paint, concrete, ceramic, steel and silkscreened materials.
 She received her BA in Anthropology from UC Santa Cruz in 1996 and her MFA From UC Berkeley in 2013.
 She worked as an ethnographer at the Cesar Chavez Institute at San Francisco State University from 2002-2015.
 Her research focused on the structural vulnerability of Latino migrant day laborers in the Bay Area.
 She currently teaches sculpture at UC Berkeley and San Francisco Art Institute.